 “As an independently owned business, we believe material quality, craftsmanship and design are important aspects of creating beautiful furniture,” says Susie.

 A Craving for Reassurance and Comfort in the Home

-The fraught international landscape over the past year has led to a desire for a colour palette that instills a sense of tranquility and comfort.
+There is current desire for a colour palette that instills a sense of tranquility and comfort in the home.

 “People are embracing calming, soft, warm palettes and natural materials that create a sense of retreat in their home and office,” says Susie.

 Susie has also noticed that the decluttering of interiors has become more than a passing phase to the endless ‘buy-then-purge’ cycle of decor.
 As Vivienne Westwood famously said: “Buy once.
 Buy well.”
 Fast furniture is becoming a faux pas – consumers are looking for more mindful products and more information about material quality and provenance.

 However, while trends come and go, there is always the demand for the sensory nature of high-quality, hand-finished leather.